All Episodes

 I'm sure Boris Johnson is beyond concerned.

-He introduced um all of the um G7 leaders and partners, including the South African president, and um Biden interrupted him saying you must introduce the South African leader only to be told that he's been introduced already.
+And Biden interrupted him saying you must introduce the South African leader only to be told that he's been introduced already.

-So I think everybody laughed at him.
+And then everybody laughed at him.

 But you're talking about a deeper policy issue.

-It's true when Trum Trump campaigned in 2016, only four or five of the then twenty-nine members of NATO lived up to the two percent of um GDP for defense, and now we have with thirty NATO members about eleven countries meeting that goal.
+When Trump campaigned in 2016, only four or five of the then 29 members of NATO lived up to the 2% of GDP for defense.

 Trump has a lot to do with it.

-But the leaders in NATO and in Europe, more broadly, came to understand that Trump represented a strong America, and that was in their interest.
+But the leaders in NATO and in Europe more broadly came to understand that Trump represented a strong America, and that was in their interest.

-Grudgingly they recognized it.
+Grudgingly, they recognized it.

 A weakened United States isn't even good for them.

-It is that w they can't alone deal with the twin or triple problems of Russia, China, Iran, and then you add in North Korea, as you've mentioned.
+It is that they can't alone deal with the twin or triple problems of Russia, China, Iran, and then you add in North Korea, as you've mentioned.

 They know that a strong America is part of their future.

-And I saw that as I engaged with NATO partners in particular while at the State Department.
+And I saw that as I engaged with NATO partners, in particular while at the State Department.

 There was grudging respect for what we were doing.